CSM Unirea Alba Iulia: History

-Unirea Alba Iulia club was founded in 1924.
+Unirea Alba Iulia was founded in 1924.
 In the beginning the team was called Unirea Mihai Viteazul Alba Iulia.
 After ten years, they managed to qualify and play in the second league where they managed to obtain the sixth place.

 They played in the second league until the year 1939 when they were relegated to the third league.
 In 1942, they returned to the second league where they played two seasons and then were relegated again.
 At the end of season 1946–1947 we find the team in the third league in a relegating position.
 From 1947 until 1970 the team plays in the regional championships, under the level of the first three leagues of Romanian professional football.

 In 1970 the team promotes to the third league.
 After nine seasons played in the third league, they managed to promote in the second league.
 In the season 1979–1980 the team finished in the first spot beyond the relegation line.

 They played another four years in the third league, after that, they promoted in the second league where they played for two years and were relegated again, and after another two years they promoted again.

-Between the years 1988–2003 they played in the second league.
-In the 1990–91 Cupa României edition the team reached the semi-finals and in the 1993–94 season they placed themselves on the second position at only 7 points behind the first place FC Maramureş Baia Mare, both performances being obtained under coach Cornel Țălnar.
+Between 1988 and 2003 seasons they played in the second league.
+In the 1990–91 Cupa României edition the team reached the semi-finals and in the 1993–94 Divizia B season they placed themselves on the second position at only 7 points behind the first place FC Maramureş Baia Mare, both performances being obtained under coach Cornel Țălnar.

 At the end of the 2002–2003 season of Divizia B, the team, which was renamed in the `90s Apulum Alba Iulia, manages to achieve the promotion to Liga I, where it plays for the very first time in its 80-year history.
 The coach who led the team was Aurel Șunda assisted by Alexandru Pelici.